iqbalwalii/travel_api/readme.md

-# Project Title
+# Travel

-TRAVEL API

-backend app for a travel website where you can view tours and create bookings and read blogs posted by people
+backend server for a travel website where you can view tours and create bookings and read blogs posted by people

 ## Requirements